dorkerdevil/Azorult-hunter/README.md

 ./nuclei -t ~/Desktop/azorult-detect.yaml -l ~/Desktop/probed_azor.txt -v | tee -a ~/Desktop/azor_out.txt

+Now, change the path of the shell and location wordlist in the .yaml file

+     shell: /home/<user>/Desktop/azor_shell.txt
+      list: /home/<user>/Desktop/com.txt

 #Read
 Note: - "This is just a random experiment with nuclei yaml rule to detect azorult C&C , we don't take responsibilities of the damages done with this"